What is macular degeneration?

 - Blurred vision

-When the disease is in a more advanced stage, a black spot can be seen in the central area of vision, which gets darker as the condition progresses.
+When the disease is in a more advanced stage, a black spot can be seen in the central area of vision, which gets darker and larger as the condition progresses.

 A complete diagnosis is usually made with: